-Since the road to the Mt Field National Park was still closed we decided to make another visit of the Styx River, one of my favorite places in Tasmania.
-Before driving to the Styx Valley we had some cold dinner at one of the picnic areas (wraps with tuna, corn, cucumbers, carrots and tomatoes).
+Since the road to the Mt Field National Park was still closed we decided to make another visit to the Styx River, one of my favorite places in Tasmania.
+Before driving to the Styx Valley we had some cold dinner at one of the picnic areas (wraps with tuna, corn, cucumbers, carrots, and tomatoes).

-Afterwards I had a very interesting talk with an old retired ranger.
+Afterward, I had a very interesting talk with an old retired ranger.
 He finally revealed some secret spots for viewing the famous and difficult to find cushion plants in Tasmania to me.
 I bought some topographic maps and marked these secret places.
-Afterwards I felt like I have a secret treasure map handed over to me by an old pirate captain.
+Afterward, I felt like I have a secret treasure map handed over to me by an old pirate captain.

 I will for sure return to Tasmania to explore these secret spots.
 The flights are already booked, but that’s another story.

-Afterwards we drove to the Fountainside Hotel in Hobart where I had booked a room for the last night.
-In Hobart we put everything together for the flights on the next day, cleaned the car (which was really dirty after 4 weeks on gravel roads) and then took a walk through Hobart.
+Afterward, we drove to the Fountainside Hotel in Hobart where I had booked a room for the last night.
+In Hobart, we put everything together for the flights on the next day, cleaned the car (which was really dirty after 4 weeks on gravel roads), and then took a walk through Hobart.